-India today is able to produce, from the pharmacoulical angle, many of the items which it needs.
-The Hathl Committee report, which outlines the parameters of our nationalist pharmaceutical policy, had gone to the extent of the toroign drug manufacturers.
-The report amphasized that we do not need these thousands of foreign brand names presently being dumped on the Indian maket
+India today is able to produce from the pharmacoutical angle many of the items which it needs.
+The Hathi Committee report, which outlines the parameters of our nationalist pharmaceutical policy, had gone to the extent of recommending nationalisation of the foreign drug manufacturers.
+The report emphasized that we do not need these thousands of foreign brand names presently being dumped on the Indian market

-What we really need and the basic drugs, a very limited number, life saving or otherwise essential drugs which will meet the needs of the people.
-These brand names now circulating are not only not those of hile-saving or essential drugs, but also of unnecessary things which are made altractive by propaganda.
-But the elimination of the Indian competitor can only be achieved by legal processes, and they have hit upon the Convention as just such a process.
+What we really need are the basic drugs, a very limited number, lifesaving or otherwise essential drugs which will meet the needs of the people.
+These brand names now circulating are not only not those of life-saving or essential drugs, but also of unnecessary things which are made attractive by propaganda But the elimination of the Indian competitor can only be achieved by legal processes, and they have hit upon the Convention as just such a process.